ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 ![Step](../media/2/31.jpg)

 ## 5. **Pipeline Variables**
 In the pipeline settings tab, navigate to 'Variables'.
-Here, create a new variable named "table_name", set its type to "Array", and assign the default value `["green201501", "green202301"]`.
+Here, create a new variable named `table_name`, set its type to `Array`, and assign the default value `["green201501", "green202301"]`.
 ![Step](../media/2/32.jpg)

 ## 6. **ForEach Settings**